open-quantum-safe/oqs-demos/unbound/README.md

-## Warning
+# DEPRECATED

+> [!Warning]
-This integration is currently not supported due to [the end of life of oqs-openssl111](https://github.com/open-quantum-safe/openssl#warning).
-Feel free to vote this back into supported state by visiting [the discussion on the topic](https://github.com/orgs/open-quantum-safe/discussions/1602).
+> This integration is currently not supported due to [the end of life of oqs-openssl111](https://github.com/open-quantum-safe/openssl#warning).

 # Unbound(DNS-over-Tls)